sbarthol/scoogle/README.md

 # Scoogle

 Scoogle is a Search Engine written in Scala and using Akka Actors developed at *Bartholme Labs* in Crissier, Switzerland.
-Its components are a webcrawler, a HBase data store, a server serving a backend API and a frontend written in React.
+Its components are a web crawler, a HBase data store, a server serving a backend API and a frontend written in React.
 The HBase master, ZooKeeper and servers need to be started first, either locally or remotely, either on the local filesystem or on HDFS.
-The address and port number of the ZooKeeper Quorum server are given to the Scoogle webcrawler and server.
+The address and port number of the ZooKeeper Quorum server are given to the Scoogle web crawler and server.

 ![demo](https://drive.google.com/uc?id=1A-X3PufeiBJ8SwROvygW2IEwrOQnnHvm)

-## Webcrawler based on *Akka Actors*
+## Web Crawler based on *Akka Actors*

 ### Seed

-The webcrawler takes as input the seed in the shape of an XML file.
+The web crawler takes as input the seed in the shape of an XML file.
 Find below an example of such a file.
 The different fields designate the following:

 - `link` The link to a source.
-The webcrawler will take all the links as a seed.
+The web crawler will take all the links as a seed.
 - `depth` The depth up to which each source will be crawled.
-- `crawlPresent` If the webcrawler encounters a link which is already present in the database, It will stop at this link if the option is set to `false`, otherwise it will go on crawling from this link.
+- `crawlPresent` If the web crawler encounters a link which is already present in the database, It will stop at this link if the option is set to `false`, otherwise it will go on crawling from this link.

 ```